 Tips to Prolong Your Mattress’s Life

 Mattresses age with time.
-Some signs of wear are bound to show up eventually.
-Following these tips can extend mattress durability by a few more years.
+Some signs of wear are bound to show up eventually even the right mattress.
+However, following these tips can extend mattress durability by a few more years.

 - Wash your bedding weekly.

 - Use a mattress protector, reducing the chances of spills, sweat, body oil, and allergens permeating to your mattress.
 Wash it once every two weeks.

 - Vacuum your mattress with the upholstery attachment, once every three months.